 Pop as the Soundtrack of Thinking : A Conversation with Mark de Clive-Lowe

-Interview by Greg Scorzo
+Dialogue with Greg Scorzo

 Mark de Clive-Lowe is a jazz musician, and something like a jazz musician.
 That means he’s also an arranger and producer, R&B song-writer, electronica DJ, and all around musical maverick.
 But what makes Mark unique is his uncompromising vision, a vision which blurs the boundaries between commercial and high brow music, the dance floor and the concert hall.
 Listening to his music, one can’t help but be struck with the impression that this is a new kind of pop.

 It’s not just new in the sense of being released in the recent past.
 It’s fervently trying to change how we explain pop’s relationship to other genres.
 This is pop music for people who are bored with pop music.
 This is pop that’s also, in it’s own way, jazz.
 This is pop designed to surprise and confound, to be like magic in a mechanical sea of mindless, middle-of-the-road, and mass produced melodies predictably mimicing the songs you’ve heard before.

 Mark de Clive-Lowe’s music does not sound like what you’ve heard before.
 Sometimes it’s hard to say exactly what it does sound like.
 But whether we hear what sounds like a funky bass line, a spirited electronica groove, or the most elusive and perplexing jazz harmony, Mark’s music invites us to partake in something more universal, and more particular, than any of those things.